 The two scenarios took place off the coast of Baffin Island in the Davis Strait and York Sound.
 Both scenarios promoted interoperability between participants.

-Supporting emergency management scenarios, responding to threats to public safety and assisting law enforcement agencies were the main focuses during this Operation NANOOK 13 from 2 to 23 August.
+Supporting emergency management scenarios, responding to threats to public safety and assisting law enforcement agencies were the main focuses during this Operation NANOOK 13 from August 2 to 23.

 The operation included four scenarios taking place in four geographically distinct areas of the Canadian North.